Helicobacter pylori: Prognosis

 Helicobacter pylori colonizes the stomach for decades in most people, and induces chronic gastritis, a long-lasting inflammation of the stomach.
-In most cases, symptoms are never experienced, but about 10–20% of those infected will ultimately develop gastric and duodenal ulcers, and have a possible 0.5–2% lifetime risk of gastric cancer.
+In most cases, symptoms are never experienced, but about 10–20% of those infected will ultimately develop gastric and duodenal ulcers and have a possible 0.5–2% lifetime risk of gastric cancer.

 H. pylori thrives in a high salt diet, which is seen as an environmental risk factor for its association with gastric cancer.
 A diet high in salt enhances colonization, increases inflammation, increases the expression of H. pylori virulence factors, and intensifies chronic gastritis.
 Paradoxically, extracts of kimchi, a salted probiotic food, has been found to have a preventive effect on H. pylori–associated gastric carcinogenesis.

 In the absence of treatment, H. pylori infection usually persists for life.
 Infection may disappear in the elderly as the stomach's mucosa becomes increasingly atrophic and inhospitable to colonization.
 Some studies in young children up to two years of age have shown that infection can be transient in this age group.

 It is possible for H. pylori to re-establish in a person after eradication.
-This recurrence can be caused by the original strain (recrudescence), or be caused by a different strain (reinfection).
-A 2017 meta-analysis showed that the global per-person annual rates of recurrence, reinfection, and recrudescence are 4.3%, 3.1%, and 2.2% respectively.
+This recurrence can be caused by the original strain (recrudescence) or by a different strain (reinfection).
+A 2017 meta-analysis showed that the global per-person annual rates of recurrence, reinfection, and recrudescence are 4.3%, 3.1%, and 2.2%, respectively.
 It is unclear what the main risk factors are.

-Mounting evidence suggests H. pylori has an important role in protection from some diseases.
+Mounting evidence suggests H. pylori has an important role in protection against certain diseases.
 The incidence of acid reflux disease, Barrett's esophagus, and esophageal cancer have been rising dramatically at the same time as H. pyloris presence decreases.
 In 1996, Martin J. Blaser advanced the hypothesis that H. pylori has a beneficial effect by regulating the acidity of the stomach contents.
 The hypothesis is not universally accepted, as several randomized controlled trials failed to demonstrate worsening of acid reflux disease symptoms following eradication of H. pylori.
 Nevertheless, Blaser has reasserted his view that H. pylori is a member of the normal gastric microbiota.
 He postulates that the changes in gastric physiology caused by the loss of H. pylori account for the recent increase in incidence of several diseases, including type 2 diabetes, obesity, and asthma.
 His group has recently shown that H. pylori colonization is associated with a lower incidence of childhood asthma.